MrPerruche/BRCI/README.md

 ## Installation
 It is (or soon will be) available on pip.
 To install it, run `pip install brci`.
 Then import it with `import brci`.
 BRCI requires NumPy.
 You may install it with `pip install numpy`.
+If you downloaded BRCI from github, simply move brci to your current working directory then import it with `import brci`.

 ## License
 BRCI-4 is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 Learn more in the `LICENSE` file.